binafy/laravel-user-monitoring/README.md

 php artisan vendor:publish --tag="laravel-user-monitoring-routes"
 ```

-After, you can go to the `routes/user-monitoring.php` file and customize the routes.
+After that, you can go to the `routes/user-monitoring.php` file and customize the routes.

 Also, if you want to change the route file name, you can go to the config file and change the `file_path`: